 What to Include in a Summer Job Thank-You Letter

-If applicable, you may also use your thank-you letter to ask if the employer would be willing to serve as a professional reference for you in the future.
-This is a particularly smart thing to do if the summer job is in any way related to your future career goals (for example, a camp counselor who wants to be a teacher should definitely ask the camp for a referral, since the summer experience involved working with children).
+If applicable, you may also use your thank-you letter to ask whether the employer would be willing to serve as a professional reference for you in future.
+This is a particularly smart thing to do if the summer job is in any way related to your future career goals.
+For example, a camp counselor who wants to be a teacher should definitely ask the camp for a referral, since the summer experience involved working with children.

-Be sure to include your contact information (email and phone number) so that your summer employer knows where to reach you if future job openings arise or if they receive requests for referrals from hiring committees you may apply to after graduation.
+Be sure to include your contact information (email and phone number) so that your summer employer knows where to reach you if future job openings arise, or if they receive requests for referrals from hiring committees that you may apply to after graduation.

 City, State, Zip Code